 How to use Starry Sky Stacker

 Always use RAW as your camera format, not JPG.
-JPG is a lossy file format and don’t preserve all that data that came from the night sky, and your goal is to reveal as many details as possible.
-To do that, always shoot and process your pictures in RAW and other lossless formats (like TIFF).
+JPG is a lossy file format and doesn't preserve all that data that came from the night sky, and your goal is to reveal as many details as possible on your final image.
+To do that, always shoot and process your pictures in RAW or other lossless formats (like TIFF or FIT).

-Starry Sky Stacker uses TIFF file format for internal processing.
-It’s best to export your RAWs to TIFF with default values using some RAW processing software (like Capture One).
+Starry Sky Stacker uses the TIFF file format for internal processing.
+Therefore, it's best to export your RAWs to TIFF with default values using some RAW processing software (like Capture One).

 Select your subs and load them into the program.
-If you want to use darks or/and flats, check “show image classification" tick.
-If you have only light frames, then leave unchecked.
-After a few seconds (depending on the number of your subs and the power of your machine, it may be longer) you will see a screen like this one below.
-There you can exclude some worse subframes (with passing clouds on them e.g.), and after that, click "Composite”.
+If you want to use darks or/and flats, check the "show image classification" tick.
+If you have only light frames, then leave them unchecked.
+After a few seconds (depending on the number of your subs and the power of your machine, it may be longer), you will see a screen like this one below.
+You can exclude some worse subframes (with passing clouds, e.g.), and after that, click "Composite."

-Images are aligned, you just have to select the composition algorithm, and optionally you can play with brightness and contrast settings.
-I usually use the median algorithm, and leave brightness and contrast settings default (I do that kind of further post-processing in PixInsight and Affinity Photo later).
-Click “Save" and choose the final stacked picture location on your drive.
+Images are aligned.
+Now you have to select the composition algorithm and optionally play with brightness and contrast settings.
+I usually use the median algorithm and leave brightness and contrast settings default (I do that kind of further post-processing in PixInsight and Affinity Photo later).
+Finally, click "Save" and choose your drive's final stacked picture location.
 Your stack is ready for post-processing!